-The City of Port St. Lucie created the Affordable Housing Advisory Committee (AHAC) by Ordinance 08-42 and appointed its Committee Members on June 9, 2008 by Resolution 08-45.
+The City of Port St. Lucie created the Affordable Housing Advisory Committee (AHAC) by Ordinance 08-42.
 The charge to the Committee is to review established policies and procedures, ordinances, land development regulations and the adopted comprehensive plan of the City of Port St. Lucie and recommend specific actions or initiatives to encourage or facilitate affordable housing while protecting the ability of the property to appreciate in value.
 The AHAC is required to review the incentives strategies and evaluate the implementation of the affordable incentive triennially thereafter.
 The Committee was reestablished by Resolution 18-R67 on August 27, 2018.
 The 2018 AHAC Report was approved by City Council and submitted to Florida Housing in December 2018.

 The Neighborhood Services Department administers a state funded home purchase program (State Housing Initiatives Partnership - SHIP) when sufficient funds are available.
 These funds are also used for repair/rehab of owner occupied homes in the City.
-Funding for the SHIP program has been either unavailable or limited for a number of years and the need for repairs has been great; therefore, the funds allocated for fiscal years 2015-2016 and 2016-2017 have been restricted to repair/rehab.
-Down Payment Funding is not available until further notice.
+Funding for the SHIP program has been limited to the Repair/Rehabilitation programs for owner occupied homes in the City.
+Therefore, the Down Payment Assistance Program is not available until further notice.

 The Neighborhood Services Department also administers a state funded housing repair/rehab program (SHIP) when funds are available.
 When SHIP funds are limited, the City may also utilize Community Development Block Grant (CDBG) funds along with the SHIP allocations and program income in order to assist homeowners who need this type of housing assistance.